The UK has seen some wonderful hot weather over the last couple of years, so it's no surprise people want to know when

-With ongoing talk of the coronavirus – the summer, after all, gives us all a little something to look forward too.
-Days spent splashing in the best paddling pools, the delicious smell of sun cream, and more time to spend time outdoors with the family – take a look at how to make gardening for kids fun.
+We're all dreaming of the time when the mornings and evenings start getting lighter (opens in new tab).
+Days spent splashing in the best paddling pools (opens in new tab), the delicious smell of sun cream (opens in new tab), and more time to spend time outdoors with the family - take a look at how to make gardening for kids (opens in new tab) fun.

 When does summer start in the UK?

 The Met Office (opens in new tab) report that, this year, summer starts on Saturday 20th June, and ends on Tuesday 22nd September - making it a lovely, long four months.

 This date is the astronomical summer.
 The Met Office explain that "the astronomical calendar determines the seasons due to the 23.5 degrees of tilt of the Earth's rotational axis in relation to its orbit around the Sun."
 In 2022, summer started and will end on the same dates, though they can change from year to year.